SoarGroup/SoarGroup.github.io/docs/soar_manual/03_SyntaxOfSoarPrograms.md

 Working memory is a set, so that at any time, there are never duplicate versions of working memory elements.
 However, it is possible for several working memory elements to share the same identifier and attribute but have different values.
-Such attributes are called multi- valued attributes or _multi-attributes_.
+Such attributes are called multi-valued attributes or _multi-attributes_.
 For example, state `S1`, above, has two attributes that are multi-valued: `thing` and `ontop`.